bitovi/academy/src/program-management-with-jira/8-estimating.md

 Furthermore, when organizations are not conditioned to building incremental plans and package too many features in an initiative, a lengthy estimate is often the only way to get agreement to split initiatives.

 For these reasons, estimating is still a powerful tool in the Program Manager’s toolkit.
-This training goes over a highly effective and accurate approach to estimating.

-> ALT:
-> For these reasons, estimating is still a powerful tool in the Program Manager’s toolkit.
 Lets take a look at different approaches to estimating and then discuss this training’s approach.

 Approaches to Estimating
 ------------------------